Build a Homelab server using an old laptop

 If you want to access them directly via the local area network, you also need to configure iptables for port forwarding.

-For easier extension, a post-up script can be added to /etc/network/interface:
+To facilitate expansion, a post-up script can be added to /etc/network/interface:

 1